 When I had a chance during the summer to meet with other adult leaders around New Mexico, I sought advice.
 What worked and what didn’t work with their leadership teams?
-The adult leader of Taos’ Café, Meghan McFail, described in detail her thought process for how she ran meetings and her expectations.
+The adult leader of Taos’ Café, Louis Jeantete, described in detail his thought process for how she ran meetings and her expectations.
 One paragraph resonated with me:

 If you do it right and hold true to your word you only need to gain trust once.
 Early on I repeated that the program was theirs to build and backed it up with action, or inaction as was sometimes the case.
 I reinforced that it was the leaders’ responsibility to organize themselves and that I would do everything I could to get them the resources to build the program unique to their preferences.